bbauska/hidden-hand/README.md

 <!------------------------------------------------------------------------------------------------>
 <h4>Scott Carpenter</h4>

-"At no time, when the astronauts were in space were they alone: there was a constant surveillance by UFOs."
+<p>"At no time, when the astronauts were in space were they alone: there was a constant surveillance by UFOs."</p>

 <hr/>
 <!------------------------------------------------------------------------------------------------>